Southwell Minster: Choirs

 – The Chorale also sings regularly for the monthly Sunday Mattins.

-In addition to its regular round of services, one of the highlights of the Chorale's year is its annual performance of Handel's Messiah in the run-up to Christmas; this concert is a staple of the Minster's Christmas programme, and is always packed out.
+In addition to its regular round of services, one of the highlights of the Chorale's year is its annual performance of Handel's Messiah in the run-up to Christmas; this concert is a staple of the Minster's Christmas programme.

 The Chorale also regularly goes on tour; in recent years they have toured to the Channel Islands and the Scilly Isles.
 A 2020 tour to Schwerin, Germany was planned (together with Lincoln Cathedral Consort), but this was cancelled due to the Coronavirus pandemic.
-The Chorale also visits other cathedrals to sing services, and recently has been to York Minster.
+The Chorale also visits other cathedrals to sing services.

-Southwell Minster Chorale rehearses weekly during term-time on a Friday from 7:45 pm – 9:15 pm.
-The Chorale also enjoys a good social life, with regular trips to the pub after rehearsals and for Sunday lunches.